ENEE467/Getting_Started/README.md

-# Getting_Started
+# Lab Workspace

-General instructions to get the lab software up and running on your systems.
+Please follow the instructions on the [Wiki](https://github.com/ENEE467/documentation/wiki) to get started with setting up the Lab environment.